BuoySoftware/guides/code-review/README.md

   branch.
 Do not squash until the branch is ready to merge.
 Reviewers should be able to read individual updates based on their earlier feedback.
 - Seek to understand the reviewer's perspective.
-- Try to respond to every comment.
+- Try to respond to every comment on the PR or acknowledge so PR reviewer knows their comment has been seen.
 - Wait to merge the branch until continuous integration (TDDium, Travis CI, CircleCI, etc.) tells you the test suite is green in the branch.
 - Merge once you feel confident in the code and its impact on the project.